RedisBloom/RedisBloom/docs/Cuckoo_Commands.md

 ## CF.ADD

 ```
-CF.ADD {key} {item} [capacity]
+CF.ADD {key} {item}
 ```

 ### Description

 Adds an item to the cuckoo filter, creating the filter if it does not exist.
-If `capacity` is also supplied, then the new filter (if it does not yet exist) is created with the given capacity.

 Cuckoo filters can contain the same item multiple times, and consider each insert to be separate.
 You can use `CF.ADDNX` to only add the item if it does not yet